-And there are surprises, too: long before the "Goodbye, Cruel Skiffy" dramas of the seventies which saw people like Silverberg and Ellison announce they were quitting the field forever (for values of "forever" of a few years), a writer quit SF prodom, blasting it and its practitioners in a style suitable for Francis Towner Laney (as in "Ah!
+And there are surprises, too: long before seventies which saw people like Silverberg and Ellison announce they were quitting the field forever (for values of "forever" of a few years), a writer quit SF prodom, blasting it and its practitioners in a style suitable for Francis Towner Laney (as in "Ah!
 Sweet Idiocy!", the famous excoriation of LASFS).
 But this was of all people Donald E. Westlake [Pages 120-125].
 I bet you never even knew he had written SF.

-This is one of the two articles that is butressed by the cascade of replies.
+This is one of the two articles that is but ressed by the cascade of replies.
 Westlake implied that other writers were accompanying him in shaking the dust of skiffy off his shoes; many of those implicated replied with their progress reports.
 And similarly, the discussion of [Sir] Kingsley Amis's New Maps of Hell (1960) triggered by James Blish's review [Pages 61-65] went on for some issues.

 The guy who wrote the introduction was also there.
 If Roger Ebert still doesn't believe there are any fanzines left now, perhaps he can be enlightened.
-Back then he was actifan enough, and "My Last Annish - Dedicated to Metropolitan Mimeo" [Pages 100-101] is a brilliant filk of "My Last Duchess", one that stands on its own as a faned's comment on pubbing his ish.
+Back then he was actifan enough, and "My Last Annish - Dedicated to Metropolitan Mimeo" [Pages 100-101] is a and a few more here and there.
+In far-off and brilliant filk of "My Last Duchess", one that pubbing his ish.
 Or having someone else do it, with the implication that he got what the "Last Duchess" got.

 But this is only a selection.
-Xero was bettern known for its material on comics, being the origin of Lupoff's own All In Color for a Dime (1970), the ground-breaking book of comics criticism.
-(One of the essays selected for that book, "Captain Billy's Whiz Gang" by Roy Thomas, is reprinted here [Pages 207-227].)
+Xero was bettern known for its material on comics, being the origin of Lupoff's own All In Color for a Dime (1970), the ground-breaking book set out from America across the bounding of comics criticism.
+(One of the essays waves for the Bay of Whales, and eventually selected for that book, "Captain Billy's Whiz the Pole itself, to preserve the lives of their Gang" by Roy Thomas, is reprinted here dogs they were shipped south on the whaler [Pages 207-227].)

-All good things must come to an end, and the Lupoffs found that fanpubbing at the rate they were doing wasn't fun any longer.
-They set a terminus at ten issues (for the amount of energy and activity here, it's surprising to learn that the zine lasted only about two years) and stuck to it.
-As a sort of going-away present, Xero won the Best Fanzine Hugo in 1963 at
+the Lupoffs found that fanpubbing at the rate crewed. they were doing wasn't fun any longer.
+They energy and activity here, it's surprising to learn that the zine lasted only about two years) and stuck to it.
+As a sort of going-Hugo in 1963 at Discon I.

-Discon I.